How Personality Disorders Might Affect Drug Rehab & Addiction Recovery

 Murray et. al. recruited 54 individuals from a methadone maintenance clinic and examined their methadone dose prescriptions.
 Results showed that participants with cluster B pathology had significantly higher prescribed methadone doses as compared to participants without cluster B pathology.
 This study suggests that personality factors appear to influence methadone maintenance.

 Certain personality disorders may exacerbate the symptoms of SUD.
 The co-occurrence of SUD and cluster B traits may be attributed, in part, to shared underlying traits such as impulsivity, poor control of behavior, and negative emotionality.
 In the future, an examination of such personality traits might help clinicians decide upon a course of treatment during drug recovery.
-Personality factors might indicate the medications and therapeutic approaches that are most likely to succeed for the individual.
+Personality disorders and drug rehab might indicate the medications and therapeutic approach is most likely to succeed for the individual.

 Although it is not yet a common practice in addiction treatment, it would appear sensible to assume that the client in treatment, especially the client in drug rehab, has multiple problems, not just addiction problems.
 For successful addiction recovery to occur, treatment needs to consider the entire person, not just the addictive behavior.